espressif/esp-at/docs/en/AT_Command_Set/BLE_AT_Commands.rst

 .. list::

-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`Introduction <cmd-ble-intro>`
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`Introduction <cmd-ble-intro>`
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEINIT <cmd-BINIT>`: Bluetooth LE initialization.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEINIT <cmd-BINIT>`: Bluetooth LE initialization.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEADDR <cmd-BADDR>`: Query/Set Bluetooth LE device address.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEADDR <cmd-BADDR>`: Query/Set Bluetooth LE device address.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLENAME <cmd-BNAME>`: Query/Set Bluetooth LE device name.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLENAME <cmd-BNAME>`: Query/Set Bluetooth LE device name.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLESCANPARAM <cmd-BSCANP>`: Query/Set parameters of Bluetooth LE scanning.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLESCANPARAM <cmd-BSCANP>`: Query/Set parameters of Bluetooth LE scanning.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLESCAN <cmd-BSCAN>`: Enable Bluetooth LE scanning.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLESCAN <cmd-BSCAN>`: Enable Bluetooth LE scanning.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLESCANRSPDATA <cmd-BSCANR>`: Set Bluetooth LE scan response.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLESCANRSPDATA <cmd-BSCANR>`: Set Bluetooth LE scan response.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEADVPARAM <cmd-BADVP>`: Query/Set parameters of Bluetooth LE advertising.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEADVPARAM <cmd-BADVP>`: Query/Set parameters of Bluetooth LE advertising.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEADVDATA <cmd-BADVD>`: Set Bluetooth LE advertising data.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEADVDATA <cmd-BADVD>`: Set Bluetooth LE advertising data.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEADVDATAEX <cmd-BADVDEX>`: Automatically set Bluetooth LE advertising data.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEADVDATAEX <cmd-BADVDEX>`: Automatically set Bluetooth LE advertising data.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEADVSTART <cmd-BADVSTART>`: Start Bluetooth LE advertising.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEADVSTART <cmd-BADVSTART>`: Start Bluetooth LE advertising.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEADVSTOP <cmd-BADVSTOP>`: Stop Bluetooth LE advertising.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEADVSTOP <cmd-BADVSTOP>`: Stop Bluetooth LE advertising.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLECONN <cmd-BCONN>`: Establish Bluetooth LE connection.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLECONN <cmd-BCONN>`: Establish Bluetooth LE connection.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLECONNPARAM <cmd-BCONNP>`: Query/Update parameters of Bluetooth LE connection.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLECONNPARAM <cmd-BCONNP>`: Query/Update parameters of Bluetooth LE connection.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEDISCONN <cmd-BDISC>`: End Bluetooth LE connection.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEDISCONN <cmd-BDISC>`: End Bluetooth LE connection.
     :esp32 or esp32c3 : - :ref:`AT+BLEDATALEN <cmd-BDLEN>`: Set Bluetooth LE data packet length.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLECFGMTU <cmd-BMTU>`: Set Bluetooth LE MTU length.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLECFGMTU <cmd-BMTU>`: Set Bluetooth LE MTU length.
     :esp32 or esp32c3 : - :ref:`AT+BLEGATTSSRVCRE <cmd-GSSRVCRE>`: Generic Attributes Server (GATTS) creates services.
     :esp32 or esp32c3 : - :ref:`AT+BLEGATTSSRVSTART <cmd-GSSRVSTART>`: GATTS starts services.
     :esp32 or esp32c3 : - :ref:`AT+BLEGATTSSRVSTOP <cmd-GSSRVSTOP>`: GATTS Stops Services.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTSSRV <cmd-GSSRV>`: GATTS discovers services.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTSSRV <cmd-GSSRV>`: GATTS discovers services.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTSCHAR <cmd-GSCHAR>`: GATTS discovers characteristics.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTSCHAR <cmd-GSCHAR>`: GATTS discovers characteristics.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTSNTFY <cmd-GSNTFY>`: Notify a client of the value of a characteristic value from the server.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTSNTFY <cmd-GSNTFY>`: Notify a client of the value of a characteristic value from the server.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTSIND <cmd-GSIND>`: Indicate the characteristic value from the server to a client.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTSIND <cmd-GSIND>`: Indicate the characteristic value from the server to a client.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTSSETATTR <cmd-GSSETA>`: GATTS sets characteristics.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTSSETATTR <cmd-GSSETA>`: GATTS sets characteristics.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTCPRIMSRV <cmd-GCPRIMSRV>`: Generic Attributes Client (GATTC) discovers primary services.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTCPRIMSRV <cmd-GCPRIMSRV>`: Generic Attributes Client (GATTC) discovers primary services.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTCINCLSRV <cmd-GCINCLSRV>`: GATTC discovers included services.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTCINCLSRV <cmd-GCINCLSRV>`: GATTC discovers included services.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTCCHAR <cmd-GCCHAR>`: GATTC discovers characteristics.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTCCHAR <cmd-GCCHAR>`: GATTC discovers characteristics.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTCRD <cmd-GCRD>`: GATTC reads characteristics.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTCRD <cmd-GCRD>`: GATTC reads characteristics.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTCWR <cmd-GCWR>`: GATTC writes characteristics.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEGATTCWR <cmd-GCWR>`: GATTC writes characteristics.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLESPPCFG <cmd-BLESPPCFG>`: Query/Set Bluetooth LE SPP parameters.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLESPPCFG <cmd-BLESPPCFG>`: Query/Set Bluetooth LE SPP parameters.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLESPP <cmd-BLESPP>`: Enter Bluetooth LE SPP mode.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLESPP <cmd-BLESPP>`: Enter Bluetooth LE SPP mode.
-    :esp32 or esp32c3 or esp32c6: - :ref:`AT+SAVETRANSLINK <cmd-SAVET>`: Set whether to enter Bluetooth LE :term:`Passthrough Mode` on power-up.
+    :esp32 or esp32c3 or esp32c5 or esp32c6: - :ref:`AT+SAVETRANSLINK <cmd-SAVET>`: Set whether to enter Bluetooth LE :term:`Passthrough Mode` on power-up.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLESECPARAM <cmd-BLESMPPAR>`: Query/Set Bluetooth LE encryption parameters.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLESECPARAM <cmd-BLESMPPAR>`: Query/Set Bluetooth LE encryption parameters.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEENC <cmd-BLEENC>`: Initiate Bluetooth LE encryption request.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEENC <cmd-BLEENC>`: Initiate Bluetooth LE encryption request.
     :esp32 or esp32c3 : - :ref:`AT+BLEENCRSP <cmd-BLEENCRSP>`: Respond to the pairing request from the peer device.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEKEYREPLY <cmd-BLEKEYREPLY>`: Reply the key value to the peer device.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEKEYREPLY <cmd-BLEKEYREPLY>`: Reply the key value to the peer device.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLECONFREPLY <cmd-BLECONFREPLY>`: Reply the confirm value to the peer device in the legacy connection stage.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLECONFREPLY <cmd-BLECONFREPLY>`: Reply the confirm value to the peer device in the legacy connection stage.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEENCDEV <cmd-BLEENCDEV>`: Query bonded Bluetooth LE encryption device list.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEENCDEV <cmd-BLEENCDEV>`: Query bonded Bluetooth LE encryption device list.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLEENCCLEAR <cmd-BLEENCCLEAR>`: Clear Bluetooth LE encryption device list.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLEENCCLEAR <cmd-BLEENCCLEAR>`: Clear Bluetooth LE encryption device list.
-    :esp32 or esp32c3 or esp32c6 or esp32c2: - :ref:`AT+BLESETKEY <cmd-BLESETKEY>`: Set Bluetooth LE static pair key.
+    :esp32 or esp32c3 or esp32c5 or esp32c6 or esp32c2: - :ref:`AT+BLESETKEY <cmd-BLESETKEY>`: Set Bluetooth LE static pair key.
     :esp32 or esp32c3 : - :ref:`AT+BLEHIDINIT <cmd-BLEHIDINIT>`: Bluetooth LE Human Interface Device (HID) profile initialization.
     :esp32 or esp32c3 : - :ref:`AT+BLEHIDKB <cmd-BLEHIDKB>`: Send Bluetooth LE HID keyboard information.
     :esp32 or esp32c3 : - :ref:`AT+BLEHIDMUS <cmd-BLEHIDMUS>`: Send Bluetooth LE HID mouse information.